hoseinmohajer/react-checkbox-menu-tree/readme.md

 * **leftSideWidget:** a reactjs component that showed in front of each node to handle customizable action like open a modal (**optional**)

 ### Notice
-  **usingProperty:** This built-in variable is used to specify the variables of each node that may exist in the data array with a different name.
+**propertiesMapper:** This built-in variable is used to specify the variables of each node that may exist in the data array with a different name.
 You can use this option to introduce the necessary variables required by react-checkbox-menu-tree component to it.

 ## Contributing